crimsoncore/thev/src/defender.md

 # Chapter 0.1 - Windows Defender / MDE (EDR)

-> ***TL;DR :*** This chapter explains how most AV/EDR's work - in this case we'll foce on Microsoft Defender (the AV part), MDE (Microsoft Defender for Endpoint) which is the EDR component that we'll deal with later on.
+> ***TL;DR :*** This chapter explains how most AV/EDR's work - in this case we'll focus on Microsoft Defender (the AV part), MDE (Microsoft Defender for Endpoint) which is the EDR component that we'll deal with later on.

 ![Screenshot](./images/MDE.jpg)